-Anti-gender discourse and sex panics are fundamental pieces of the current conservative turn in Brazilian politics, whose apex was the election of Jair Bolsonaro as President of the Republic in November 2018.
-In his right-wing populist narrative, womens' rights, LGBT+ rights and sex education bring "the destruction of the family" and tradition.1 Relentless attacks by Bolsonaro's supporters targeting feminists, LGBT+s and their allies activate the intersection of gender, sexuality, class and race in the form of hate speech, anti-rights discourse and disinformation.2 In this research we consider that hostile assemblage as a form of political violence, that is, intended to interfere with its target's political rights and aspirations.3 This hostile climate is now ever present on the online networks where interest in feminism, gender and sex politics permeates the everyday use of social media.
-After March 2020, social distancing measures in response to the covid-19 pandemic increased dependence on online communication, not only as main or primary, but sometimes as the only available means of socialization and of access to information and political participation.
+Anti-gender discourse and sex panics are fundamental pieces of the current conservative turn in Brazilian politics, whose apex was the election of Jair Bolsonaro as president of the republic in November 2018.
+In his right-wing populist narrative, women's rights, LGBTIQ rights and sex education bring "the destruction of the family" and tradition.3 Relentless attacks by Bolsonaro's supporters targeting feminists, LGBTIQ communities and their allies activate the intersection of gender, sexuality, class and race in the form of hate speech, anti-rights discourse and disinformation.4 In this research, we consider that hostile assemblage as a form of political violence, that is, intended to interfere with its target's political rights and aspirations.5 This hostile climate is now ever present on the online networks where interest in feminism, gender and sex politics permeates the everyday use of social media.
+After March 2020, social distancing measures in response to the COVID-19 pandemic increased dependence on online communication, not only as main or primary, but sometimes as the only available means of socialisation and of access to information and political participation.